-All areas using HF must have a proper Spill Kit.
-Small spills inside a fume hood can be neutralized by covering with an acid neutralizer (such as Sodium Bicarbonate) and absorbed with spill control pads and absorbents.
-Don the proper PPE before starting the cleanup.
+All areas where HF is used must have proper Spill Kit.
+Small spills inside a fume hood can be neutralized by covering with acid neutralizer (such as sodium bicarbonate), and absorbed with spill control pads and/or absorbents.
+Proper PPE must be donned before starting the cleanup.

 If HF has spilled outside of a chemical hood, you should never attempt to clean the spill up.
-You should contact EHS immediately!
+You should contact OH&S immediately!

 You should:

-- Evacuate the area - Close the doors - Post the area with a sign to prevent others from entering - Notify EHS at (205) 934-2487 from a cell phone or emergency responders by dialing 911 from a campus phone
+- Evacuate the area - Close the doors - Post the area with a sign to prevent others from entering - Notify OH&S at 205-934-2487 from a cell phone or emergency responders by dialing 911 from campus phone